Theme for Writing Club – Could It Be True?

 She wasn’t going to let her cultural glitch spoil things.
 Her first time on the Chao Phraya River was a great moment for her.
 It didn’t matter that every monk gave her a prodigiously wide berth as she jumped off.
 She waved at them all and was delighted that they were all smiling and waving back.

 ‘Bet they’re mighty relieved’ said a fellow traveller.
-She laughed and felt her cheeks grow hot.
+Her cheeks grow hot.
 The guy who had helped her nodded then winked as he made eye contact with her.

 Yikes, she thought, could it be true?